mikalv/harbor/README.md

 One of the main consumers of time can be waiting for enough entropy for FreeIPA.
 Running a few noisy commands like "```ls -lahR / &```" a few times can speed things up quite a bit.

-It is also worth checking out what the master freeipa-server container is up to (currently this is launched by a pod that binds to the docker socket, but will soon be a petset):
+It is also worth checking out what the master freeipa-server container is up to (currently, this is launched by a pod that binds to the docker socket, but will soon be a petset):

 ```bash
 #!/bin/bash
 docker logs -f freeipa.${OS_DOMAIN}
 ```
 Once you are in the cockpit dashboard, check out the systemd services tab, and logs to monitor the OpenStack services being set up.
-If you want to manage the host that cockpit is running on with cockpit you will need to add it to the dashboard, you need to enter the ip of the host thats already in the dashboard, which will then open an ssh connection to the host...
+If you want to manage the host that cockpit is running on with cockpit you will need to add it to the dashboard, you need to enter the IP of the host that's already active on the dashboard, which will then open an ssh connection to the host...

 Once all services are reported as started, you want to enroll the host to FreeIPA by running:
 ```bash
 #!/bin/bash
 harbor-ipa-client-install
 ```
-It typically takes about an hour and a half to get here on a Intel Xeon 1230, 32GB, SSD, 150Mbs(Cable modem - UK).
+It typically takes about an hour and a half to get here on an Intel Xeon 1230, 32GB, SSD, 150Mbs(Cable modem - UK).

 Now restart the node, once it has come back up run ```docker info``` if it has an entry like: ```etcd://etcd.os-etcd.svc.${OS_DOMAIN}:4001``` then you are ready to actually start harbor for real: